 - you submitted a talk proposal in 2014-2018 that was rejected (we’ve had to reject so many talk proposals we loved).

 - you find that people like you are underrepresented at programming conferences.
 We’re committed to doing work to make !!Con a good experience for you.
 See our code of conduct.

 All talks* will be ten minutes long.
 Ten minutes isn’t much time, so think carefully about the scope of your talk* and be clear in the timeline about how you plan to spend the time.
 A single, focused idea is best – go for “here’s my favorite assembly instruction” rather than “here’s an overview of how assembly works”.

-The submission deadline is Sunday, March 4.
-We’ll accept as many of your amazing talks as we can.
-You can submit more than one talk proposal.
+The submission deadline is Sunday, March 3.
+We’ll accept as many amazing talks* as we can.
+You can submit more than one proposal.

 Proposals will be anonymized to avoid bias.
 Although we ask for your name, email address, and so on in the proposal submission form, only one or two organizers who serve as anonymizers will actually see this information, and they won’t review your proposal.
 The rest of the organizing team will review your proposal without knowing who you are.